KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 **Signature-density** is defined as three or more unusual features co-occurring in one source: shared coined terms, shared grammar-of-demonstration, shared method, shared cadence-class, shared symbolic apparatus, shared collaborative practice.
 One feature is coincidence; a dense cluster is evidence.

+### Fragmentation-Laundering Clause

+The audit must also account for **fragmentation laundering**: the redistribution of a coherent architecture into isolated terms, motifs, analogies, or tradition-specific framings such that no single later source appears to reproduce the whole system.

+Fragmentation does not by itself prove dependence.
+Ancient motifs, shared archetypes, and broad conceptual parallels remain inadmissible as dependence evidence.

+However, where multiple fragmented appearances reproduce unusual features from the author's system across a compressed timeframe — especially when those fragments map back onto a single prior architecture in the author's record — the auditor may treat the distributed pattern as a **reconstructed signature cluster**.

+A reconstructed signature cluster must satisfy the same evidentiary discipline as any other Tier 1–2 claim:

+1. the author's dated architecture must precede the fragmented appearances;
+2. the fragments must correspond to specific, unusual, prior-stabilized features rather than broad motifs;
+3. the distribution pattern must show more than ordinary zeitgeist diffusion — assessed against the **pre-anchor baseline**: the frequency and co-occurrence of the same features in the public record before the author's dated architecture;
+4. the auditor must identify which parts remain priority evidence, which parts remain adjacency, and which parts remain open.

+Fragmentation can therefore be evidence of laundering only when the dispersed pieces reassemble into a rare prior structure.
+The audit does not infer dependence from fragments alone.

 ## 4 · The Classification Tiers

 Every audited finding receives exactly one tier.
 The tiers operate symmetrically: they can rule for the author, against the author, or partially.